gmg2719/Documentation-and-Architecture-wiki/MBMS-Middleware.md

 * In the current release 0.9.x the *MBMS Middleware* uses the UDP multicast IP packets from the *MBMS Model*.
 * If the payload contains FLUTE decoded content (files, i.e. Service Announcement, DASH, HLS) the *MBMS Middleware* decodes the packets with its FLUTE/ALC decoder into files.
 * The *MBMS Middleware* includes a web-cache server and each service is available like an CDN publishing point including manifest and segment files.
-* Information how to access the endpoints (e.g. URL to manifest.m3u8 or manifest.mpd) can be found on the corresponding Gateway tab in the *GUI* or *Webinterface*.
+* Information how to access the endpoints (e.g. URL to manifest.m3u8 or manifest.mpd) can be found on the corresponding Middleware tab in the *GUI* or *Webinterface*.
 > **Note:** The FLUTE/ALC decoder is available as an independent repository (library) [here](https://github.com/5G-MAG/libflute) and includes encoding/decoding functionalities.

 ## Installation